anthezium/CS510-Advanced-Topics-in-Concurrency/Assignment_1/README.md

 a tight loop, and then attempting `spin_try_lock()` only after we observe `*lock == UNLOCKED`.
 Implement this approach in `void spin_read_lock(volatile uint64_t *lock)` in `worker.c`.
-We'd like to compare the effect of delaying and with the effect of polling with loads instead of `lockcmpxchgq()`, so don't include the delay loop from `spin_wait_lock()` in this implementation.
+We'd like to compare the effect of delaying with the effect of polling with loads instead of `lockcmpxchgq()`, so don't include the delay loop from `spin_wait_lock()` in this implementation.

 Once you've implemented `spin_read_lock()`, enable